kush27082000/RestAPIforTODO/readme.md

 # RESTful Web Services with Spring and Spring Boot

-Building RESTful web services with Spring Boot is fun.
-In this course, we will discover why Spring, Spring MVC and Spring Boot is becoming the best framework combination to develop RESTful web services.

-You will learn
-- What is a RESTful Web Service?
-- How to implement RESTful Web Services with Spring and Spring Boot?
-- What are the best practices in designing RESTful Web Services?
-- How to design Resources and GET, POST and DELETE operations?
-- How to implement Validation for RESTful Web Services?
-- How to implement Exception Handling for RESTful Web Services?
-- What is HATEOAS?
-How to implement HATEOAS for a Resource?
-- What are the different approach in versioning RESTful Services?
-- How to use Postman to execute RESTful Service Requests?
-- How to implement basic authentication with Spring Security?
-- How to implement filtering for RESTful Services?
-- How to monitor RESTful Services with Spring Boot Actuator?
-- How to document RESTful Web Services with Swagger?
-- How to connect RESTful Services to a backend with JPA?

-## Steps

 ### Basics of RESTful Services
 - Step 01 - Initializing a RESTful Services Project with Spring Boot